Let's Enhance: A Deep Learning Approach to Extreme Deblurring of Text Images: Results

 \section{Results}

 This section presents the main results of our work, focusing on qualitative visual inspections and quantitative assessments through the OCR score.
 We begin with a discussion of the challenge results (Section~\ref{subsec:results:chall}).
 We then proceed with findings related to the forward operator estimation (Section~\ref{subsec:results:fwd}) and finally present ablation studies underpinning several design choices and aspects of our overall reconstruction pipeline (Section~\ref{subsec:results:reconstr}).
-All examples are produced with test data that was not seen by any of the networks in the training phase.
+All examples are produced with test data, which consists of $N = 40$ samples per blur level and was not seen by any of the networks in the training phase.
 We only show exemplary results for the blur levels $4$, $9$, $14$, and $19$ (an exception is the last ablation study where we show level $17$).
-Apart from that, we mostly show text in Times New Roman font, since it was the more challenging due to finer details in the serifs.
+Apart from that, we mostly show text in Times New Roman font, since it was more challenging due to finer details in the serifs.